-Julie Robinson Principal
+Julie Robinson

+Principal

-General Information
+Soar Valley College - General Information

 We are justifiably proud of our school, in particular the caring, inclusive ethos, our high standards and our achievements.
 Our school motto of 'Aspire, Enjoy, Achieve' is more than just words.
 It really does sum up our ethos; that of working with every individual to ensure they do the best they possibly can in a supportive environment rich with opportunities.
-More on this can be read in our prospectus, which is available on the school website www.soarvalley.aspirelp.uk
+More on this can be read in our prospectus, which is available on the school website www.soarvalley.leicester.sch.uk

-We are an Outstanding 11-16 community, comprehensive school in the city of Leicester with approximately 1560 students on roll currently, and are heavily oversubscribed every year with more first choice applications than places available, despite increasing the number of students per year group from 255 to 312.
+We are an outstanding 11-16 community, comprehensive school in the city of Leicester with approximately 1560 students on roll currently, and are heavily over-subscribed every year with more first choice applications than places available, despite increasing our PAN from 255 to 312.
 Students come from very diverse ethnic, cultural and religious backgrounds, which contributes to our unique ethos, with the vast majority (around 90%) coming from ethnic minority backgrounds.
 Most of our students have a first language which is not English and approximately a third qualify as Pupil Premium.